 My piano teacher, an unsuspecting force of nature, was strangely the only person able to get through to me during that wayward period of my life.
 And although my dearest friend has since passed, his words still remain in my heart always.

-I was no longer bothered by the up-and-down glances I received from the people I once considered my closest friends.
-I was hardly fazed by their antics anymore, so long as I knew that I had my dusty, beaten 2009 Yamaha Kreutzer waiting for me back at home.
+I am no longer bothered by the up-and-down glances I receive from the people I once considered my closest friends.
+I am hardly fazed by their antics anymore, so long as I know that I have my dusty, beaten 2009 Yamaha Kreutzer waiting for me back home.

 Hi Megan!